JLayout Improvements for Joomla!

 That will basically echo the output of the file in

-$itemTags as paremeter for internal use.
+$itemTags as parameter for internal use.
 What we were doing in modules but in a standard way.
 The only requirement is that

 $itemTags object shares the same structure for all the items.